 Penetration testers use a variety of tools to test the security of a system or network.
 Some of the commonly used tools are:

-1. Nmap: Nmap is a free and open-source tool used for network exploration and security auditing.
-It is used for discovering hosts and services on a computer network, thus creating a “map” of the network.
+1. Nmap: Nmap is a free and open-source tool for network exploration and security auditing.
+It discovers hosts and services on a computer network and creates a “map” of the network.

-2. Metasploit: Metasploit is a popular open-source framework used for developing and executing exploits against a remote target system.
-It can be used to test the security of a system or network by simulating attacks.
+2. Metasploit: Metasploit is a popular open-source framework for developing and executing exploits against a remote target system.
+It can be used to test a system or network’s security by simulating attacks.

-3. Wireshark: Wireshark is a free and open-source packet analyzer.
-It is used to capture and analyze network traffic in real-time.
-It can be used to identify vulnerabilities in a system or network by analyzing network traffic.
+3. Wireshark: Wireshark is a free open-source packet analyzer that captures and analyzes network traffic in real time.
+By analyzing network traffic, it can identify vulnerabilities in a system or network.

 4. Burp Suite: Burp Suite is a web application security testing tool.
 It is used to test the security of web applications by identifying vulnerabilities, such as SQL injection and cross-site scripting (XSS).

-5. John the Ripper: John the Ripper is a free and open-source password cracking tool.
-It is used to crack password hashes by using dictionary attacks, brute force attacks, and other methods.
+5. John the Ripper: John the Ripper is a free, open-source password-cracking tool.
+It is used to crack password hashes using dictionary attacks, brute force attacks, and other methods.

-6. Aircrack-ng: Aircrack-ng is a free and open-source tool used for wireless network security testing.
-It can be used to test the security of wireless networks by capturing and analyzing network traffic.
+6. Aircrack-ng: Aircrack-ng is a free and open-source tool for wireless network security testing.
+It captures and analyzes network traffic to test the security of wireless networks.

 Examples of Penetration Testing